Kerala has become 'breeding centre for Islamic terrorism' under Left rule, alleges Nadda | Politics

 He alleged that religious communities, especially Christians in Kerala, are concerned about the demographic changes taking place in the southern state.

 ''I would also like to share with you that the Kerala society at large is in discomfort.
 The Kerala society at large is uncomfortable and disturbed because of the fast demographic changes which are taking place.
-And religious leaders especially from the Christian community have been raising such issues time and again,'' the BJP chief said.
+And religious leaders, especially from the Christian community, have been raising such issues time and again.
+The Christian community has also been raising the concerns of narcotic jihad,'' the BJP chief said.

-''We have to understand that why is the religious community, and especially the Christian community is raising issues of demographic change which has taken place in the society.
-There are also concerns of narcotic jihad.
-It has also been raised by the Christian community and also by the religious leaders,'' Nadda alleged.
+Under the leadership of Chief Minister Pinarayi Vijayan, Kerala was now in a situation where the Left talks about treating everyone equally but the feeling among the religious community was that they are supporting some sections and at the same time, the policy was divide and rule, Nadda further said.

+''Their policy is pseudo secularism.
+The policy is to give special treatment to one section of the society and try to divide the other section,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)